tmorin/ceb/doc/testing/README.md

 });
 ```

-Every looks good, except the following line: `setTimeout(() => done(), 100);`.
+Every thing looks good, except the following line: `setTimeout(() => done(), 100);`.
 Basically: it's ugly.
-However it's necessary because the custom elements are created asynchronously according to the native and/or polyfill implementations.
+However it's necessary because the custom elements are created synchronously or asynchronously according to the native and/or polyfill implementations.
 Presently, it's difficult and maybe impossible to know when the custom elements are really _ready_.

 ## Dealing with events